Izenda7Series/docs/dev/code_bi_portal_custom_css.rst

    This solution is currently supported in Chrome and Firefox.

--  Add the following on top of blessed1.css
+-  Add the following on top of izenda-ui.css

    .. figure::  /_static/images/Figure2.png